Shetura36/Data-607/FinalProject/Data607-Final-Project-Version2.md

 |Queens        |   90.562500|   75.696056| 288| 431|  48.1478152|  43.4299538| 14.866444|  3.5249952|  4.2174368| 0.0000627|Reject null         |
 |Staten Island |    1.361446|    1.237624|  83| 101|   0.6910281|   0.5319495|  0.123822|  0.0924929|  1.3387192| 0.1843174|Fail to reject null |

 As you can see, for <b>Bronx</b>, <b>Brooklyn</b>, and <b>Queens</b> the p-values are below .05.
-For these boroughs, there is a statistically significant difference in the average number of pickups per hour between weekdays and non-weekend days.
+For these boroughs, there is a statistically significant difference in the average number of pickups per hour between weekend and non-weekend days.

 |Borough  |   p_value|result      |
 |:--------|---------:|:-----------|